autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

             hard_margin_for_parked_vehicle: 0.7         # [m]
 ```

-The longitudinal positions depends on envelope polygon, ego vehicle specification and following parameters.
-The longitudinal distance between avoidance shift section end point and envelope polygon (=front longitudinal buffer) is sum of `front_overhang` defined in `vehicle_info.param.yaml` and `longitudinal_margin` if the parameter `consider_front_overhang` is `true`.
+The longitudinal positions depends on the envelope polygon, ego vehicle specification and the following parameters.
+The longitudinal distance between avoidance shift section end point and envelope polygon (=front longitudinal buffer) is the sum of `front_overhang` defined in `vehicle_info.param.yaml` and `longitudinal_margin` if the parameter `consider_front_overhang` is `true`.
 If `consider_front_overhang` is `false`, only `longitudinal_margin` is considered.
-Similarly, the distance between return shift section start point and envelope polygon (=rear longitudinal buffer) is sum of `rear_overhang` and `longitudinal_margin`.
+Similarly, the distance between the return shift section start point and envelope polygon (=rear longitudinal buffer) is the sum of `rear_overhang` and `longitudinal_margin`.

 ```yaml